— -- The Centers for Disease Control (CDC) is investigating another, more recent outbreak of E.coli linked to Chipotle Mexican Grill.

-All of those who got sick reported eating at Chipotle in the week before they fell ill, officials said.
+All those who got sick reported eating at Chipotle in the week before they fell ill, officials said.

 "We have indicated before that we expected that we may see additional cases stemming from this, and CDC is now reporting some additional cases," the company said in a statement.
 "Since this issue began, we have completed a comprehensive reassessment of our food safety programs with an eye to finding best practices for each of the ingredients we use."